sjlevens/react-exercise/README.md

-#### This exercise is designed to...
+### This exercise is designed to...
 - Test your knowledge of `React` and `javascript`
 - Test some basic `css` and `html` concepts
-- Get an idea of how you write code
+- See how you write and organise your code

+### If you have any questions at any time please contact us at alex@eventhub.com.au

 ### We expect you to spend no more than three hours on this exercise.

 ## Your Task

+1. Clone this repository and create a new version in your own github account
+2. In the repo directory run
+    ```bash
+    npm start
+    ```
+3. Navigate to http://localhost:3000/ in your browser
+4. Edit the file according to the instructions below
+5. Commit your changes
+6. Email alex@eventhub.com.au with a url to your repo
+7. We will contact you when we have received the email and accessed your repository
+8. If your repository is private you will need to grant access to https://github.com/alexi21

+## Instructions

 In the `App.js` file you will find a function `getContacts`, this function mocks an API call and returns a Promise of an Array.